-1 (c) Disposal of drugs.
-Cytotoxic drugs and related wastes shall not be incinerated.
-2 (d) Containment of wastes.
-Prior to shipment or transport from the location of the 3 residential generator, the cytotoxic drugs, related wastes (including, but not limited to, protective 4 equipment, medical supplies, clothing, bedding) and other contaminated materials must be 5 contained so as to not result in exposure by handlers of the waste during shipment or transport.
+1 (c) Cytotoxic drugs and related wastes shall not be incinerated.
+2 (d) Prior to shipment or transport from the location of the residential generator the 3 cytotoxic drugs, related wastes (including but not limited to protective equipment, medical 4 supplies, clothing, bedding) and other contaminated materials must be contained so as to not 5 result in exposure by handlers of the waste during shipment or transport.
 6 23-19.16-7.
-Reporting (a) On or before July 1, 2016 (or at a later date as approved in 7 writing by the department) and in each subsequent year, every producer, group of producers, or 8 stewardship organization operating a producer stewardship program must prepare and submit to 9 the department an annual written report describing the program's activities during the previous 10 reporting period.
-The report must include the following: 11 (1) A list of producers participating in the producer stewardship program; 12 (2) The quantity of cytotoxic drugs collected from residential generators; 13 (3) The name and location of disposal facilities at which cytotoxic drugs were disposed of 14 and the quantities disposed of at each facility; 15 (4) Whether policies and procedures for collecting, transporting, and disposing of 16 cytotoxic drugs, as established in the plan, were followed during the reporting period and a 17 description of any noncompliance; 18 (5) Whether any safety or security problems occurred during collection, transportation, or 19 disposal of cytotoxic drugs during the reporting period and, if so, what changes have or will be 20 made to policies, procedures, or tracking mechanisms to alleviate the problem and to improve 21 safety and security; 22 (6) A description of public education and outreach activities implemented during the 23 reporting period, including the methodology used to evaluate the outreach and program activities; 24 (7) How the producer stewardship program complied with all other elements in the 25 producer stewardship plan approved by the department, including its degree of success in meeting 26 any performance goals set by the department as part of its approval of the program; and 27 (8) Any other information that the department may reasonably require.
+Reporting (a) On or before July 1, 2017 (or at a later date as approved in 7 writing by the department) and in each subsequent year, every producer, group of producers, or 8 stewardship organization operating a product stewardship program must prepare and submit to 9 the department an annual written report describing the program's activities during the previous 10 reporting period.
+The report must include the following: 11 (1) A list of producers participating in the product stewardship program; 12 (2) The quantity of cytotoxic drugs collected from residential generators; 13 (3) The name and location of disposal facilities at which cytotoxic drugs were disposed of 14 and the quantities disposed of at each facility; 15 (4) Whether policies and procedures for collecting, transporting, and disposing of 16 cytotoxic drugs, as established in the plan, were followed during the reporting period and a 17 description of any noncompliance; 18 (5) Whether any safety or security problems occurred during collection, transportation, or 19 disposal of cytotoxic drugs during the reporting period and, if so, what changes have or will be 20 made to policies, procedures, or tracking mechanisms to alleviate the problem and to improve 21 safety and security; 22 (6) A description of public education and outreach activities implemented during the 23 reporting period, including the methodology used to evaluate the outreach and program activities; 24 (7) How the product stewardship program complied with all other elements in the product 25 stewardship plan approved by the department, including its degree of success in meeting any 26 performance goals set by the department as part of its approval of the program; and 27 (8) Any other information that the department may reasonably require.
 28 (b) For the purposes of this section, "reporting period" means the period beginning 29 January 1 and ending December 31 of the same calendar year.
 30 (c) List of producers.
-The department shall provide on its website a list of all producers 31 participating in producer stewardship programs approved by the department and a list of all 32 producers the department has identified as noncompliant with this chapter or any regulations 33 adopted pursuant to this chapter.
+The department shall provide on its website a list of all producers 31 participating in product stewardship programs approved by the department and a list of all 32 producers the department has identified as noncompliant with this chapter or any regulations 33 adopted pursuant to this chapter.
 34 23-19.16-8.
 Regulations and fees The director of the department of environmental